softwaresaved/byte-sized-rse/episodes/14-running-debugging.md

 So now we've identified the problem, we can fix it.

 Firstly, stop the debug process by selecting the red square.
-Then edit the `if` line to search for `COMMENT` instead, reverting the code to what it was before.
+Then edit the `if` line to search for `comment` instead, reverting the code to what it was before.
 We can then rerun the debugger if we wish, to check our understanding.
 And as we step through the code, we can see if correctly identifies the first line as a comment, and ignores it, continuing to the iteration of the for loop, and the next line of data.
 Now we have our solution fixed, we can stop the debugger again.